 H2070 Advanced Placement Calculus BC - Presents a comprehensive study of functions and graphs, limits and continuity, differential calculus, integral calculus, parametric equations, polar graphs, and series.
 This course is equivalent to College Calculus I and II.
 College credit is possible if students achieve a 3 or higher on the AP test.
-Similarly, taking the AP test is required if students want to earn a weighted grade credit toward their GPA.
 SUMMER ASSIGNMENT REQUIRED.

-Prerequisite: Honors Precalculus (≥93) Length: Full-Year Credits: 5 -- ------------------- ------------
+Prerequisite: Honors Precalculus (≥93) OR AP Calc AB (≥ 83) OR Calculus (≥93) ength: Full-Year Credits: 5 --- ------------------ ------------

 H2080 Advanced Placement Statistics - Introduces students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
-Topics include interpreting graphical displays, summarizing and comparing distributions of univariate data, exploring bi-variate data, the normal distribution, sampling distributions, and inference based on confidence intervals and tests of significance.
+Topics include interpreting graphical displays, summarizing and comparing distributions of univariate data, exploring bi-variate data, the Normal distribution, sampling distributions, and inference based on confidence intervals and tests of significance.
 College credit is possible if students achieve a 3 or higher on the AP test.
-Similarly, taking the AP test is required if students want to earn a weighted grade credit toward their GPA.
 SUMMER ASSIGNMENT REQUIRED.